nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+#### Use case: Rename tag
+**MSS**
+1. User request to rename tag friend to buddies
+2. AddressBook ask for confirmation for rename tage
+3. User acknowledge the confirmation
+4. AddressBook renamed friend to buddies

+**Extensions**
+3a.
+The given tag is invalid
+> 3a1.
+AddressBook shows an error message <br>
+User case resumes at step 3

 #### Use case: Delete person

 **MSS**